master-hax/aosp-system-core/init/README.md

   since it has some peculiarities for backwards compatibility reasons.
 The 'imports' section of this file has more details on the order.

+`parseconfig <path>`
+  Parses config file(s) at the path.
+The path can be either, file, directory, or a glob pattern.

 `priority <priority>`
 > Scheduling priority of the service process.
 This value has to be in range -20 to 19.
 Default priority is 0.
 Priority is set via setpriority().